xXleowXx/gitlab-charts/doc/advanced/external-redis/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# Configure this chart with External Redis
+# Configure the GitLab chart with an external Redis

 This document intends to provide documentation on how to configure this Helm chart with an external Redis service.